• Skip to primary navigation

 Paleo Hot Chocolate

-• Whole30 Mississippi pot roast shredded beef with pepperoncini peppers served over mashed potatoes on a white plate with a fork.
+• Whole30 Mississippi pot roast—shredded and topped with pepperoncini peppers—served over a bed of mashed potatoes on a white plate with a fork.

 Whole30 Mississippi Pot Roast